awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-alb.md

 **Note**
 Unlike a Classic Load Balancer or a Network Load Balancer, an Application Load Balancer can't have transport layer \(layer 4\) TCP or SSL/TLS listeners\.
 It supports only HTTP and HTTPS listeners\.
 Additionally, it can't use backend authentication to authenticate HTTPS connections between the load balancer and backend instances\.

-In an Elastic Beanstalk environment, you can use an Application Load Balancer to direct traffic for certain paths to a different port on your web server instances\.
-With a Classic Load Balancer, all traffic to a listener is routed to a single port on the backend instances\.
-With an Application Load Balancer, you can configure multiple *rules* on the listener to route requests to certain paths to different backend ports\.
+In an Elastic Beanstalk environment, you can use an Application Load Balancer to direct traffic for certain paths to a different process on your web server instances\.
+With a Classic Load Balancer, all traffic to a listener is routed to a single process on the backend instances\.
+With an Application Load Balancer, you can configure multiple *rules* on the listener to route requests to certain paths to different backend process\.
+You configure each process with the port that the process listens on\.

 For example, you could run a login process separately from your main application\.
 While the main application on your environment's instances accepts the majority of requests and listens on port 80, your login process listens on port 5000 and accepts requests to the `/login` path\.
 All incoming requests from clients come in on port 80\.
 With an Application Load Balancer, you can configure a single listener for incoming traffic on port 80, with two rules that route traffic to two separate processes, depending on the path in the request\.
-One rule routes traffic to `/login` to the login process listening on port 5000\.
+You add a custom rule that routes traffic to `/login` to the login process listening on port 5000\.
 The default rule routes all other traffic to the main application process listening on port 80\.

 An Application Load Balancer rule maps a request to a *target group*\.
 In Elastic Beanstalk, a target group is represented by a *process*\.
 You can configure a process with a protocol, port, and health check settings\.
 The process represents the process running on the instances in your environment\.
 The default process is a listener on port 80 of the reverse proxy \(nginx or Apache\) that runs in front of your application\.